Free Iowa payroll tax calculator (and IA tax rates)

 • Subtract any post-tax deductions.
 Most of your employees won’t have any post-tax deductions, but you might need to withhold things like court-ordered wage garnishments, child support, etc. Make sure you take these into consideration as well.

-Iowa (IA) state payroll taxes
+Iowa state payroll taxes

 Now that we’re done with federal taxes, let’s look at Iowa state income taxes.
 Iowa charges a progressive income tax, broken down into nine tax brackets.
 The rate ranges from 4.40% to 5.70%.
+Iowa does not have any local city taxes, so all of your employees will pay only the state income tax.

 Iowa is one of a handful of states with tax reciprocity.
 This means that if one of your employees lives in Illinois, works in Iowa, and wants taxes withheld for their home state rather than where your business is located, they must complete and submit an L-W-5-NR Employee’s Statement of Nonresidence in Illinois to you.